-A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
-A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+A report of the Total Est Estimated Actual Percer Table. imated Actual Expenditontages of Improved Serv ures for last year's a vices for last year's actions may be foun actions may be four d in the Annual Upda nd in the Contributing ite Table.
+A report of the Actions Annual Update